top of page

 About

-Pam strives to be more than a writing teacher; she hopes to be known as a teacher who writes.
+Pam has strived to be more than a writing teacher; she hopes to be known as a teacher who writes.
 She has published poems, articles, reviews and essays.
 Some of her published work can be found on this website, in the Afro American Historical Association’s Journal of Afro-American History, and the Alert of the Amherst Education Association.
 She also compiled a collection of her own poetry and essays in Woman which was adapted into a play.

 bottom of page